bparanj/crystal/electronics/zettel/zener.md

    Zener diodes often appear in voltage regulation circuits to ensure devices receive consistent voltage.

-    Zener diodes act like a voltage referee, keeping the voltage level stable.

    In a power supply circuit, a Zener diode prevents voltage spikes that could damage sensitive electronics by keeping the output voltage constant.

 5. How does reverse current work in a Zener diode?

    In a Zener diode, reverse current occurs once the voltage exceeds the breakdown threshold, allowing the current to flow in the opposite direction.

-    Reverse current behaves like a river flowing backward only when the water pressure (voltage) becomes too high.

    In a 9V circuit with a 6V Zener diode, once the reverse voltage goes over 6V, current begins to flow backward through the diode to stabilize the voltage.